You ask me the reason for my restlessness, you ask me why I always seem so annoyed, so disappointed at things.

 And if this happens when I happen to be alone, I will go out looking for someone, if not an acquaintance, anyone, even a total stranger, say on street, on a bus, singled out for no particular reason, and start talking to him or her about some random subjects at a very fast pace, not caring, the scared, frustrated or furious looks people give me on such occasions, or if people think me crazy.

 As you can see, I’m have got no good results to show for those bursts.
-And this behaviour of mine cause me embarresment when I look back on those moments.
+And this behavior of mine causes me embarrassment when I look back on those moments.
 Sometimes I have tried to talk to a pet and tried talking to myself – but it doesn’t get much far, tried keeping a journal or writing about it, but as it turns out I’m not much of a writer.

 There is thus no other way but to talk to people and face the embarrassment.